Vyacheslav Churko: Career

 Churko was the member of Ukrainian national youth football teams of different ages.
 From August 2012, he has been playing on loan for Hoverla Uzhhorod.
 This is based on a loan contract that has been extended for another half-year in December 2012.

 Mezőkövesd

 On 6 April 2022, Churko joined Mezőkövesd in Hungary on loan until the end of the season.

+Metalist 1925 Kharkiv

+On 3 July 2024, Churko signed a two-year contract with Metalist 1925 Kharkiv.

 Personal life

 He is of Hungarian descent and holds a Hungarian passport.